vickyliuliu/vickyliuliu.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2021: Algorithm Research Engineer
+* Summer 2021: Algorithm Research Engineer Internship
   * Tencent Technology
   * Worked on post-process optimization of the skinning performance for characters in games such as PUBG